unchainedshop/unchained/docs/source/config/booting.md

 - providerInvalidationMaxAgeDays: number (Set the max age for cart invalidation on startup, default: `30`)
 - typeDefs: Object (GraphQL Schema that gets merged with the default schema)
 - resolvers: Object (GraphQL Resolvers that get merged with the default API)
-- modules: Core Module specific configuration (see next pages)
+- modules: Custom modules configuration point. allows you to extends the functionality the engine.
+- options: Configuration options used to change the default behavior of a module.

 Other options are forwarded to the Apollo Engine, the available options are documented here: https://www.apollographql.com/docs/apollo-server